Public Policy

 Key Elements for MPP Admission

-Note: For some admissions requirements, GSPP maintains more stringent requirements than the Graduate Division.
+Note: GSPP maintains more stringent requirements than the Graduate Division for some admissions requirements.
 Please see gspp.berkeley.edu for more information or email your general questions to mppadm@berkeley.edu.

 2. Education: Students at GSPP represent a wide range of academic backgrounds.
-Most students have degrees in social sciences, with a smaller number having undergraduate majors in humanities, biological or physical sciences, mathematics or engineering.
+Most students have degrees in social sciences, with a smaller number having undergraduate majors in humanities, biological or physical sciences, mathematics, or engineering.
 Some students already have advanced degrees.
-GSPP does not require prior quantitative training; however prior course work in introductory statistics or first-year calculus, and introductory microeconomics, is strongly recommended.
+GSPP does not require prior quantitative training; however, previous coursework in introductory statistics, first-year calculus, and introductory microeconomics, is strongly recommended.

 3. Writing and Analytical Skills: How students approach problems and the ability to write clearly and coherently is instrumental in public policy analysis.
 The committee will pay close attention to the applicant’s statement of purpose and GRE analytical writing score.

-4. Standardized Tests: For the Fall 2023 application cycle, applicants were required to submit official GRE scores OR a quantitative resume, however the GRE requirement for the Fall 2023 application has not yet been determined.
-Please visit Applying for the MPP for the most up-to-date information regarding the GRE after July 1st.
+4. Standardized Tests: For the Fall 2024 application cycle, applicants were required to submit official GRE scores OR a quantitative resume, however the GRE requirement for the Fall 2025 application has not yet been determined.
+Please visit Applying for the MPP for the most up-to-date information regarding the GRE after July 15th.
 The LSAT and GMAT cannot be substituted for the GRE.
 Test scores must be less than five years old.
 ETS will not report scores older than five years.
-To assist you in preparing to take the GRE, free GRE Preparation Tests are now available online

-All applicants from countries in which the official language is not English are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-For Fall 2024, TOEFL and IELTS tests taken before June 1, 2022, will not be accepted even if your score was reported to Berkeley previously.
+All applicants who have completed a basic degree in a country/region in which the official language is not English are required to submit official evidence of English language proficiency.
+UC Berkeley accepts the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+For Fall 2025, TOEFL and IELTS tests taken before June 1, 2023, will not be accepted even if your score was reported to Berkeley previously.
 To send an official score report, the institution code for Berkeley is 4833 (Graduate Programs).
-NOTE: The Graduate Division includes a third exemption for those who have completed at least one year of full-time academic coursework with a grade B or better at a regionally accredited institution within the United States.
+NOTE: The Graduate Division includes a third exemption for those who have completed at least one year of full-time academic coursework with a grade of B or better at a regionally accredited institution within the United States.
 GSPP does not accommodate this exemption.

 6. Background and Life Experiences: GSPP recognizes that a student population that reflects the most diverse state in the country is key to the continued study of current, relevant social issues and policy problems.
 We are looking for people who are dynamic and driven, representing diverse perspectives, backgrounds, and life experiences, particularly those who wish to develop the tools and skills necessary to change our world for the better.